iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.1.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> Well designed app that has had no adverse effect on battery life!
+When I first got it I was force closing it when not out to conserve battery.
+I decided to test leaving it on 24/7 and over two days I couldn't see any extra battery consumption.
+I was honestly shocked and have left it on since.
+Also really like that this app DOESN'T use GPS only my Bluetooth to see who I've been in contact with instead of tracking my every movement.<br> :date: __2020-06-08 00:40:09__

 > Very important and we'll designed application, privacy is protected and will help keep spread under control<br> :date: __2020-06-02 04:31:45__

 > Very " nice " Thanks !!<br> :date: __2020-05-26 04:25:34__